mhagstrand/slate/source/includes/_api_approval-requirements.md

 *   Whenever possible, apps must use the API resources to auto-fill and obtain information, rather than prompting the user.
 BigCommerce will reject apps requesting information that can be auto-filled.

     <aside class="notice">
-    <span class="aside-notice-hd">Auto-Filling API</span><br> You can obtain the store name, phone number, and other information from the <a href="/api/#store" target="_blank">Store&#160;Information</a> resource.
+    <span class="aside-notice-hd">Auto-Filling API</span><br> You can obtain the store name, phone number, and other information from the <a href="/api/v2/#store-information-reference" target="_blank">Store&#160;Information</a> resource.
     </aside>

-*   The user ID and email address from the [OAuth flow](/api/load#process) should allow you to automatically log the merchant into any additional systems.
-Apps that provide the merchant with a single-sign-on experience are preferred.
+*   The user ID and email address from the [OAuth flow](#receiving-the-post-response) should allow you to automatically log the merchant into any additional systems.
+BigCommerce prefers apps that provide the merchant with a single-sign-on experience.

-*   Apps must return some HTML in response to GET requests to the [Auth Callback URI](/api/load#process).
+*   Apps must [return some HTML](#responding-to-the-get-request) in response to GET requests to the [Auth Callback URI](#processing-the-signed-payload).

 *   Must use a TLS/SSL certificate signed by a valid certificate authority.
 Self-signed certificates will generate browser warnings and are not acceptable.